ymz-ncnk/distributed-key-value-database-design/Part 1. Requirements.md

 - **Write requests are processed by the leader node and executed in one phase**.
 - **Each read request is processed by one follower node**.
-- Along with the data, the follower can return one of the labels: "old version" or "new version", which indicate that the data is currently changing.
+- Along with the data, the follower can return one of the labels: "old version" or "new version", which indicates that the data is currently changing.
 - Update requests are not supported.
-Instead read/modify/write sequence should be used.
+Instead, the read/modify/write sequence should be used.
 - Concurrency control - MVCC.
-- Information about writes is stored in a distributed log (each node keeps its own log), which is used for synchronization.
+- Information about writes is stored in a distributed log (each node keeps its log), which is used for synchronization.
 - Tiny log - log items contain only data identifiers, the data itself is stored separately.
 - Random access log - we have quick random access to log items.
-- Nodes are synchronized within a finite period of time even when the system handles user requests.
+- Nodes are synchronized within a finite period even when the system handles user requests.
-- Hash mode - each node applies a hash function to the data when writing, and than combines the resulting hash with the previous one.
+- Hash mode - each node applies a hash function to the data when writing, and then combines the resulting hash with the previous one.
 As a result, we will have one hash on each node, which will help us compare their contents.